Alawite revolt of 1919: Aftermath

 A French court-martial in Latakia sentenced Shaykh Saleh to death in absentia, and offered a reward of 100,000 francs for information on his whereabouts, but the latter effort did not succeed.
-After the French gave up trying to capturing Shaykh Saleh, a pardon was issued by General Gouraud.
+After the French gave up trying to capture Shaykh Saleh, a pardon was issued by General Gouraud.
 Eventually, after roughly one year of hiding, Shaykh Saleh surrendered to French general Gaston Billotte.
 In response to a question by Billotte asking Shaykh Saleh why he ultimately surrendered, Shaykh Saleh told him "By God, if I only had ten armed men left to fight, I would not have quit."
 Shaykh Saleh died at his home in 1950, four years after Syria's independence from French rule.